 I am an artist and researcher based in Berlin.

 In my studio, I work intuitively to produce artefacts that are personally meaningful and allow a deeper understanding of creative processes.
 I turn my insights into transformative experiences that involve alternative pedagogical methods.
-In 2017 I began working on a radical pedagogy project to explore creativity through the lens of plants and in 2018 I co-founded the Perennial Institute.
+In 2017 I began working on a radical pedagogy project to explore creativity through the lens of plants and in 2018 I initiated the Perennial Institute.

 I enjoy working with others to expand their creativity and have taught art and design students at Sydney College of the Arts (USYD) and the University of Technology, Sydney.
 While in Berlin, I have worked with Haegue Yang and created education products for Olafur Elliason’s Little Sun project.